Distinguished Visiting Journalist Program

 Selection Process

-Currently, the Advisory Committee selects fellowship recipients by invitation only on a rolling basis for up to two fellows per year.
+Currently, the Advisory Committee selects fellowship recipients by invitation only on a rolling basis.

 If you are a working journalist and would like to be considered for a fellowship, please contact Tricia Ritterbusch, Assistant Dean of Communications for the College of Arts & Sciences.